danielkec/helidon-lra-example/README.md

 ```

 You can see that right after deployment EXTERNAL-IP of the external LoadBalancer reads as `<pending>`
 because OCI is provisioning it for you.
-But if you invoke `kubectl get services` it will
+But if you invoke `kubectl get services` a little later it will
 give you external ip address with Helidon Cinema example exposed on port 80.